ericcj/amz_sp_api/README.md

 This is a handy way to see all the API model class names and corresponding files you need to require for them, e.g. require 'finances-api-model' to use https://www.rubydoc.info/gems/amz_sp_api/AmzSpApi/FinancesApiModel/DefaultApi

-## Feeds
+## Feeds and reports

-This gem also offers encrypt/decrypt helper methods for feeds, but actually using that API as per https://github.com/amzn/selling-partner-api-docs/blob/main/guides/en-US/use-case-guides/feeds-api-use-case-guide requires the following calls:
+This gem also offers encrypt/decrypt helper methods for feeds and reports, but actually using that API as per https://github.com/amzn/selling-partner-api-docs/blob/main/guides/en-US/use-case-guides/feeds-api-use-case-guide requires the following calls, e.g. for feeds but reports is the same pattern:

 ```ruby
 feeds = AmzSpApi::FeedsApiModel::FeedsApi.new(AmzSpApi::SpApiClient.new)